PeteyChan/SimpleECS/README.md

                                        // this operation is not thread safe, so all worlds should be synced to the main thread before hand

 World.Default = world; // changes the default world, all new blueprints, new queries and new entities will use this world instead

+World.Default.Compact();  // after deleting a large amount of entities or components, you can call Compact() to resize the backing arrays
 ```